countable-web/open-source-corporation/MISSION.md

   * Do work that excites us and has a chance to affect change in its' industry.
   * Keep an updated list of specific opportunities shared with our team.
   * Share everything in the most public place that doesn't endanger someone's privacy or property.
-  * Continuously work on improving our processes.
+  * Continuously work on improving our processes to create a productive work environment.